munachisonwadike/ftp_server/README.md

-Brief description of Client-Server architecture:

-I started the eserver using the select system call, The client was done using the regular approach whereby it creates a socket over tcp and sends content to the socket.
-The server creates its own socket and reads from the sockets.
-Both the client and the server can read and write to the socket using the send and read calls.
-The default backlog of incoming connections to the server is 3 so in order to handle multiple connections, I had to use the select system call.
-The master socket was bound to the different ports on the server so that if there is a change in the the master socket, we know there is an incoming connection.

-...
+The server must be running before the client in order for the client to be able to connect to it.

+The client initiates a connection via a tcp socket to the port the server is listening on.
+When the server recieved the requests to connect on its master socket, it creates another socket child to handle the request.
+This is the control connection.

+The default maximum backlog of incoming connections to the server is three so in order to handle multiple connections, we implement the select system call.

+When there is a request for a file transfer using either GET or POST, the server initiates another connection for the data stream, and the client accepts.
+When the data stream is ended, a small notification is provided.